LACMIP/emu/docs/_documentation/Inventorying (SpecimenPro).md

 # Printing QR Codes

   Each specimen entry receives a system generated QR code.
-Individual QR codes can be viewed and printed within the specimen record however the default size of the QR code will take up the full page.
+Individual QR codes can be viewed and printed within the specimen record however the default size of the QR code will take up the a full printer page.

   <img src="{{ site.baseurl }}/assets/images/inventorying_specimenrecordQRcode.png" alt="" width="350"/>{: .align-center}